yourealwaysbe/madgresso/README.md

     Comment: <change the comment to override the default>
     Month: <change the month/year field to override the default>

-Multiple receipts can be specified.
+Multiple receipts can be specified both on separate lines and by entering a glob (E.g. `*.pdf`).
 Setting the project applies to all future claim items, so you can change it mid-file.
 Comment, Month, and Receipts are applied after the expense claim is completed (ctrl-D or EOF).

 Expense item rows are of the three possible formats